 Shirley Strickland (later de la Hunty) was inducted into the Sport Australia Hall of Fame in 1985 as an Athlete Member for her contribution to the sport of athletics and was elevated to Legend of Australian Sport in 1995.

-For 20 years Strickland (from 1956 to 1976) the only female athlete to have won seven Olympic track and field medals.
+For 20 years between 1956-1976, Strickland was the only female athlete to have won seven Olympic track and field medals.
 This total was equaled by Irena Swezinska in 1976 and Merlene Ottey in 1996, and then exceeded when Ottey won bronze in 2000.